SalN3t/HomeInventory/README.md

 #Configure

-Install Apache with the other depantent files
+Install Apache with the other dependent files

 <code>
 sudo apt-get install apache2